CreatorB/RadioMIT/README.md

 ![logoMIT](http://mit.or.id/web/wp-content/uploads/2012/06/cropped-LOGO-MIT-WEB1.png)

-**Radio MIT** MIT is the one of largest IT community in Aceh, Indonesia.
+**MIT** is the one of largest IT community in Aceh, Indonesia.
 This app have been development to support MIT community.
 Yeah, everyone can use it app for listening MIT radio channel.

 ## Download

 [![Get it on Google Play](https://www.gstatic.com/android/market_images/web/play_logo_x2.png)]()

-## Contributing
+## Contribute

 Welcome to contributor, *let's make it better !!!*
-Simple way, to be contributor
+Simple way, being to contributor

 1. Fork it ! <code>$ git clone git@github.com:CreatorB/RadioMIT</code>
 2. Create your feature branch: `git checkout -b my-new-feature`